Progress M-17M: Docking

 Progress M-17M initiated its flyaround, upon reaching a distance of 300 m to Space Station.
 Then Progress M-17M entered stationkeeping at a range of 180 m.
 Russian Mission Controllers in Korolev, just outside Moscow verified that all systems on the spacecraft were performing nominally as well as the alignment with the docking port in the Zvezda module.
 With the final command approach issued, Progress fired its thrusters and followed a nominal approach profile.
 The docking to the Zvezda module occurred at 13:40 UTC on 31 October 2012, five hours fifty-nine minutes after launch.
-At the time of docking, the space station and the Progress were flying above Bogota, Colombia.
+At the time of docking, the space station and the Progress were flying above Bogotá, Colombia.

 Undocking and decay

 Progress M-17M undocked from the Space Station on 15 April 2013.
 The departure of the spacecraft cleared a docking port on the Zvezda module for the Progress M-19M resupply vehicle which was subsequently launched on 24 April 2013.
 In the following six days, the Progress M-17M spacecraft operated in an autonomous mode conducting a series of scientific experiments under the Radar-Progress project.
 At the end of the mission, Progress M-17M re-entered the Earth's atmosphere and fragments fell into the Pacific Ocean at 15:02 UTC on 21 April 2013.